berylcczhang/TEST/doc/sphinx/cloudy.rst

    :ref:`sssec-cloudy-dynamical-cluster-mode`.
 If the user does set these quantities, any radius command in the template file will be ignored, and a warning message will be issued if one is found.
-Finally, note that cluster_slug will only compute derived parameters correctly from a radius in the template file if the radius is specified in cloudy's default format, by giving a log of the radius in cm; the keywords "linear" and "parsecs" are not
+Finally, note that cloudy_slug will only compute derived parameters correctly from a radius in the template file if the radius is specified in cloudy's default format, by giving a log of the radius in cm; the keywords "linear" and "parsecs" are not